 |No Cryptocurrency||Corda||Hyperledger Fabric|

 Blockchain technology is a rapidly moving target permeated by continuous innovation.
 While it is difficult to predict how the technology will evolve in the next five years or so, it seems clear that blockchains are still in their infancy.
 Widespread adoption might only start in sustained fashion once it reaches a higher level of maturity.
-For now, the number of potential use cases is far larger than the number of actual projects on the ground.
+For now, the number of potential use cases is far more extensive than the number of actual projects on the ground.

 |⇧1||A ledger is a database type used to record financial transactions.
 Not all databases are ledgers.|